doctorfree/MusicPlayerPlus/README.md

-The goal of MusicPlayerPlus is to provide the user with a sophisticated set of complex music library tools that can be integrated and managed in a fairly simple to understand and administer fashion.
-We wish to make the difficult easy.
+The goal of MusicPlayerPlus is to provide the user with a sophisticated set of complex music library tools that can be integrated and managed in a fairly simple to understand fashion.
 Also, to make some cool looking powerful stuff happen from the command-line in a character-based environment.

 ### Requirements